-The U.S. Mint produces millions of coins a year, some that you use in daily commerce and some just for collecting.
-If you’ve ever been on a tour of the Mint at the Philadelphia or Denver facilities, you learned about how coins are made.
+The U.S. Mint produces billions of coins a year, some that you use in daily commerce and some just for collecting.
+If you’ve ever been on a tour of the Philadelphia or Denver Mint facilities, you learned how coins are made.
 But what happens before the coin production process begins?

 Although Congress passes laws for different coins and medals, law also allows the Secretary of the Treasury to authorize them.
 The Secretary has the authority to tell the Mint to make certain gold coins and silver and bronze medals as numismatic products.